-Caiques must be given plenty of play time, and must certainly be showered with plenty of positive interaction, but they are usually able to entertain themselves for short periods of time, making them a good choice for working bird owners.
+Caiques must be given plenty of play time, and must certainly be showered with lots of positive interaction.
+They are usually able to entertain themselves for short periods of time, making them a good choice for working bird owners.
 They are also relatively small, which makes them appealing to those who dwell in apartments and condominiums.

 Although caiques are not known to be particularly loud birds, they can and do emit calls that are very high-pitched and shrill.
-It would be a good idea to visit the caique that you are thinking of bringing home so you have a good idea what their vocal abilities are.
+It would be a good idea to visit the caique that you are thinking of bringing home so you have a good idea of their vocal abilities.
 With a lifespan of 20-plus years, you will want to ensure that you can handle their vocalizations.